peterpotts/example/README.md

         email: Option[String],
         friends: Seq[String])

-An example person generator can be created like this:
+A random example person generator can be created like this:

     import com.peterpotts.RandomExample._